 People will love seeing what everyone has managed to put together as they showcase their talents, and everyone is sure to be amazed by how unique each tree is from the next.

-Award prizes for categories, such as most creative, most visually stunning, among others.
+Award prizes for categories, such as most creative and most visually stunning, among others.

 6. Holiday Movie Night